Introducing The Core Geometric System ™

 The circle can be cut into four quadrants, each placed with their origin on the vertices of a square.

-In this layout the arcs of the quadrants of an inscribed circle would meet at the midpoints of the sides of the square.
+In this layout the arcs of the quadrants of an inscribed circle would meet at the midpoints of the sides of the square, leaving some of the square uncovered.

-The arcs of the quadrants of a circumscribed circle would meet at the center of the square.
+The arcs of the quadrants of a circumscribed circle would overlap, and intersect at the center of the square, covering it all.

-The arcs of the quadrants that equal in area to the square intersect right in between these limits on its centerlines.
+The arcs of the quadrants of the circle that equals in area to the square intersect right in between those limits, at the quarters on its centerlines.

 The ratio between the radius of the circle and the side of the square is calculable.